ksclarke/jiiify/README.md

 There are no stable Jiiify releases yet.

-To install a development release there are several steps.
-Because Jiiify uses some libraries that are not yet stable, some project dependencies need to be pre-installed before installing Jiiify.
-This will not be the case once Jiiify has reached a stable status.
-At that point, all dependencies will be handled by Jiiify's Maven build.

-To start, download and install the [iiif-presentation-api](https://github.com/datazuul/iiif-presentation-api) software library.
-To do this, you will need [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html), [git](https://git-scm.com/), and [Maven](http://maven.apache.org/) installed on your local machine (this is left as an exercise for the reader).
+To install a development release, you will need [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html), [git](https://git-scm.com/), and [Maven](http://maven.apache.org/) installed on your local machine (this is left as an exercise for the reader).

 Once these pre-requisites are installed, you can install a development copy of the Jiiify Image Server: